bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/wolfgang_core.rst

 DXL
 ---

-**id**: Can be a value between 1 and 252. it is used to talk to the device over the Dynamixel bus.
+**id**: Can be a value between 1 and 252.
+It is used to talk to the device over the Dynamixel bus.

 **baud**: Can be a value between 0 and 7